Invulu/organic-widgets/README.txt

 = Blocks Included =

 * **Widget Area Block** [View Block](https://wordpress.org/plugins/organic-widget-area-block/ "Widget Area Block") – A Gutenberg block for creating custom widget areas within the block editor.
 As a result, blocks and widgets can be used together!

+In need of more blocks?
+Consider the [Organic Blocks Bundle](https://organicthemes.com/blocks/ "Organic Blocks Bundle") plugin.
+It provides a growing collection of premium blocks for the Gutenberg editor.

 = Pro Widgets =